 Located on the north west coast of the island of Malta, on the stretch of coast that includes Riviera Beach (Ghajn Tuffieha bay) and Gnejna Bay, the beach also enjoys spectacular sunsets over the horizon of the Mediterranean Sea.
 The natural beauty of Malta’s largest beach after Mellieha Bay earns it the reputation of being the most beautiful beach in Malta.

 What To Do At Golden Bay

 Such a pretty bay naturally attracts many visitors, but not only for swimming and sunbathing.
-There’s a variety of activities and water sports available and several more reasons why Golden Bay Malta is popular with tourists and Maltese people alike.
+There’s a variety of activities and water sports available, adding several more reasons why Golden Bay Malta is popular with tourists and Maltese people alike.

 You can choose to spend hours baking a golden tan on a sun lounger, cocktail by your side.
-Or you can kick up some sand with a little bit of beach volleyball.
-How about pumping a little adrenaline with a spot of jet skiing?
-Hire a kayak or a paddle boat if you’re feeling more chilled.
+Or you can get active with beach volleyball, jet skiing or a kayak.
 There’s even a PADI dive centre that’s part of the Golden Sands Resort & Spa, which is rated among the top Mellieha hotels.

 3. It’s Safe

 Lifeguards operated by the Malta Red Cross and the Malta Tourism Authority are on duty at Golden Bay and other popular beaches in Malta and Gozo between 15th June and 15th September.
 When swimming off-season, follow the lead of Maltese people.
 They understand local weather conditions and know when to avoid risk if there are no lifeguards or flags in sight.
 If the locals are not swimming, avoid doing so yourself.
 People who get in trouble in Maltese waters are invariably naive foreigners – don’t be one of them.

 Blue Flags, Red Flags … What The Flags Are All About